waterhog/gaia_plastics/README.md

 - **case**

 ### Software
 The software used is all found under the **app** folder in this repository.
-The project also uses Azure SQL Database to store data, but this is already set up so users don't need to consider this.
+The project also usessome Azure services like Azure SQL Database to store data, but this is already set up so users don't need to consider this.

 ## Setup Guide
 Go to [Hardware Setup](https://github.com/waterhog/gaia_plastics/wiki/Hardware-Setup) to begin.